7 Best Places to Live in Spain for Expats

 Malaga – Lively Port City

 Malaga is the very picture of a stereotypical Mediterranean coastal city.
 Full of hotels and resorts, this populous city is where expats from all over the globe get their fill of sunshine and adventures.
-Malaga has a great range of neighborhoods to accommodate for different expat needs.
+Malaga has a great range of neighborhoods to accommodate different expat needs.

 What is Malaga Known For?